mvolkmann/blog/src/warp.md

 To delete a permalink, click its vertical ellipsis and select "Unshare".
 Confirm this by clicking the "Unshare" button in the dialog that appears.

-## Finding Text

-The "Find" and "Find Within Block" commands open a dialog in the upper-right where search text can be entered.

-All matches are highlighted yellow except for the currently selected match is highlighted in orange.

-The total number of matches found and the number of the currently highlighted match are displayed.
-For example, "2/5" indicates that there a five matches and the second match is the one highlighted in orange.

-In addition, the following buttons are provided:

-- navigate to the previous match, cycling to the end after the first is reached
-- navigate to the next match, cycling to the beginning after the last is reached
-- toggle the use of regular expressions
-- toggle whether the search is confined to the block or can search all blocks in the pane
-- toggle whether the search is case-sensitive
-- close the dialog

-## Block Bookmarks

-Blocks can be bookmarked to make it easy to find them in the future.

-To toggle whether a block is bookmarked, click its bookmark icon in the upper-right.
-Alternatively if the block is selected, press cmd-b.

-The pane scrollbar on the right will contain horizontal lines that indicate the location of each bookmarked block in the pane.
-To navigate to a bookmarked block, click one of these lines.

-To navigate to the previous bookmarked block, press option-up-arrow.

-To navigate to the new bookmarked block, press option-down-arrow.

 ## Commands

 When entering a command,